imoneoi/openchat/README.md

 # OpenLLMs: Less is More for Open-source Models

-OpenLLMs is a series of open-source language models fine-tuned on an extremely small, diverse, and high-quality dataset of multi-round conversations.
-In detail, we use only ~6K GPT-4 conversations directly filtered from the ~90K ShareGPT conversations.
-Surprisingly, OpenLLMs has been demonstrated to achieve high performance with limited data.
+OpenLLMs is a series of open-source language models fine-tuned on a small, yet diverse and high-quality dataset of multi-round conversations.
+Specifically, we utilize only ~6K GPT-4 conversations directly filtered from the ~90K ShareGPT conversations.
+Despite the small size of the dataset, OpenLLMs has demostrated remarkable performance.

 **🔥 80.9% win-rate, rank #1 of open-source models on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/)**